kartik298/EXAMEASY/README.md

  ## 🎯 Conclusion:-
-I would like to thank my mentor for their guidance and the Microsoft Team for curating this wonderful learning experience and for all the informative sessions. ❤️
+I would like to thank my mentor for their guidance